leonidstorms/leonidstorms.github.io/_posts/2021-6-5-ScriptKiddie.md

 ### Enumeration

-I'll start with a quick `nmap` scan to enumerate open ports.
+I start with a quick `nmap` scan to enumerate open ports.

 `nmap -sC -sV -oN nmap/basic scriptkiddie.htb`

-Pretty barebones machine, only ports 22 and 80 are open.
+The results indicate a pretty barebones machine, only ports 22 and 5000 are open.

 ```
 PORT     STATE SERVICE VERSION